sankaire/sankaire/README.md

 # Hi there, I'm Peter Tepela 👋

-I'm a Junior developer, student, uncle
+I'm a Aspiring developer |student | uncle

 🌱 I’m currently learning React and student at Zetech University